Bryan Acheampong: Early life and education

 Acheampong was born in Suhum and hails from Nkwatia in the Kwahu East District of Ghana's Eastern Region.
 He began his education at Achimota Primary School and later attended Presbyterian Boys' Secondary School, Legon (PRESEC).
 Following his national service, he volunteered at the Tom-ni orphanage in Kwahu Obom.

 Acheampong obtained a Bachelor of Business Management and a Master of Business Administration (MBA) from Johnson and Wales University in the United States.
 He later pursued a PhD in Information Systems at the University of Ghana and has undertaken additional postgraduate studies in security, law, and intelligence.

 He also holds professional memberships with the Security Institute and the Association for Information Systems.
-He holds a Postgraduate Diploma in Law and a LLM in Professional Legal Practice from the University of Law, UK.
+He holds a Postgraduate Diploma in Law and an LLM in Professional Legal Practice from the University of Law, UK.
 He is currently enrolled in the Post-call programme at the Ghana School of Law.

 Acheampong also holds a Master of Professional Studies (MPS) in Applied Intelligence from Georgetown University, USA and a Master of Arts (MA) in Security and Intelligence from University of Leicester, UK and is currently pursuing a PhD in Security and Intelligence from University of Buckingham.

 Career and Entrepreneurship

 Acheampong has founded and managed businesses across various sectors, including information technology, hospitality, media, and real estate.
 In the technology sector, he established INTU-IT, a tech company involved in the development of digital systems such as the Electronic Payslip, Electronic Salary Payment Voucher (eSPV), Third Party Reference System (TPRS), and the e-Travel Card used by the public and private sectors.

 In hospitality, he is the founder of Rock City Hotel, a large-scale hotel facility located in the Eastern Region of Ghana.
 The hotel has been noted for its contribution to tourism and local employment.

 Acheampong also established Republic Media and Emery Investments, with activities spanning broadcasting and property development respectively.

 In 2016, he acquired Okwawu United F.C., a Ghanaian football club, as part of broader efforts to support sports development.
-His business activities have contributed to employment creation, particularly in his home region.

 2028 Presidential Ambition

 In 2025, Acheampong announced his intention to contest the 2028 presidential primaries of the New Patriotic Party (NPP).
 He made this declaration during a courtesy visit to the leadership of the Presbyterian Church of Ghana, where he also sought their spiritual support in advance of the party's internal contest.

 In August 2025, a group of people who claimed to be part of the youth wing of the NPP, picked up nominations form for him.

-Acheampong has been an active member of the NPP and has participated in party activities at both local and national levels.
+Acheampong has been an active member of the NPP.
+He has participated in party activities at both local and national levels.
 He has been noted for his engagement in grassroots mobilization and support for party initiatives.
 Within the party, he has expressed views emphasising internal unity and collaboration among members.